Photo: Alex McKnight

 On the move: Innovations at a web-based logistics company

-“I’m not a person who’s very concerned about risk,” Harris says, attributing his risk tolerance to close family and friendship ties.
+“I’m not a person who’s very concerned about risk,” he says, attributing his risk tolerance to close family and friendship ties.
 “I always knew if I failed, there would be a safe space for me to fall.”

 In the mid-2000s, Harris acquired nearly two dozen local franchise resellers of services provided by DHL, a logistics and shipping firm based in Germany.
 At the time, the resellers served small- and medium- sized businesses by arranging transportation of packages and parcels.

 Harris saw an opportunity to expand the resellers’ portfolio of freight services to larger shipments.
 Ultimately, he proposed a private equity-backed rollup of the entire franchise network.
-But in late 2008, DHL withdrew from the U.S. market, and the rollup deal fell apart.
+But in late 2008, DHL withdrew from the U.S. market, and the roll up deal fell apart.

 “I went from being about to do a massive deal that was going to set me up for generations to not knowing how I’m going to stay in business,” he says.

 Harris decided to start his own business.
 Avoiding debt, he cashed out his savings, including his 401(k), to launch a company called BlueGrace Logistics — named using the middle names of his two daughters.

 Harris describes the company’s website as akin to an Orbitz or Travelocity that enables retailers, manufacturers and others to take advantage of empty space on trucks that are already scheduled to go to destinations where they need to ship goods.

 Users type in where and when they want their cargo picked up and delivered, get instant price quotes for open carrier space and can then schedule a shipment, all within minutes, Harris says.